Nutritious foods for muscles - Right Shift Nutritious foods for muscles - Right Shift

 If one of your main fitness goals is to build stronger muscles in your 40s and 50s, then in this blog, we’ll take you through all the essential body-building foods you need to have to achieve your goal!

-Having a good mix of essential nutrients can have a positive effect on your body, especially your muscle mass.
-Some essential nutrients for muscle mass are proteins, amino acids, antioxidants, and Vitamin D among others.
-Let’s see which body-building foods you can have to get the best of these nutrients for your muscles!
+A good mix of essential nutrients can positively affect your body, especially your muscle mass.
+Some essential food for strong muscles are proteins, amino acids, antioxidants, and Vitamin D , among others.
+Let’s see which high protein foods for muscle gain you can have to get the best of these nutrients for your muscles.

 Quinoa is a nutrient-dense food that contains protein, carbohydrates, fibre, and essential vitamins and minerals such as magnesium which provide energy and may play a role in the movement of your muscles and nerves.